kianzohoury/VAE/README.md

 ### Benefits of Autoencoders
 Okay, so suppose we've trained an optimal autoencoder that minimizes the MSE between $X$ and $X'$.
 What does this help us achieve?
-For one, we obtain a very useful feature extractor in the form of the encoder, which can certainly be used for downstream applications like classification.
-If you have a very large dataset of unpaired images, you can train the whole autoencoder, and then use just the encoder as a pre-trained backbone, which can be used for transfer learning if training on a totally different kind of dataset, or fine-tuning if the dataset is similar, but you don't want to run training from scratch.
+For one, we can obtain a rich feature extractor in the form of the encoder, which can certainly be used for downstream applications like classification.
+If you have a very large dataset of unpaired images, you can train the whole autoencoder, and then use just the encoder as a pre-trained backbone.
+The features learned by the encoder can be useful in transfer learning, where you may be dealing with a totally different kind of dataset, and fine-tuning, where you may not wish to, or even benefit from training a model from scratch.

+Another excellent use case for autoencoders is for anomaly detection [].
+During test time, when an autoencoder receives data that is similar to its training data, it will generally produce decent reconstructions.
+However, what happens when test data is unlike anything seen in the training set?
+It will most likely generate an abnormal and noisy reconstruction, which may reveal the data to be anomalous.
+If the goal is to determine if some data is anomalous, then we should be happy with this behavior.
+However, outside the context of anomaly detection, this behavior is actually a significant limitation that makes vanilla autoencoders a poor choice for generating new data points.

 #### Limitations of Autoencoders
 While autoencoders can be an excellent choice for tasks like anomaly detection,